icflorescu/icflorescu/README.md

 You can find my full-length boring ~~obituary~~ Resume/CV on LinkedIn at [linkedin.com/in/icflorescu](https://www.linkedin.com/in/icflorescu/), but here's the blurb:
 - 20+ years of experience in web and software development
-- I've worked for various companies (from mid-sized to large multinationals such as [Allianz](https://www.allianztiriac.ro/) and Garanta — [member of National Bank of Greece](https://www.nbg.gr/en/group)) almost half of my career, the other half as an independent developer
+- I've worked for various companies (from mid-sized to large multinationals such as [Allianz](https://www.allianztiriac.ro/) and Garanta — [member of National Bank of Greece](https://www.nbg.gr/en/group)) for the first part of my career and for the last part I've been working as an independent developer
 - I sometimes ~~write~~ rant about technology and its impact on human behaviour in [articles like these](https://www.linkedin.com/in/icflorescu/recent-activity/posts/).

 ## Hobbies, likes & dislikes

 ❤️ open-source, lazy mornings, good coffee, trekking in the mountains, reading
-👎 hypocrisy, xenophobia, people talking bullshit
+👎 hypocrisy, xenophobia, willful ignorance, people talking bullshit

 ## Before approaching me for work